-Recently Issued Accounting Pronouncements Not Yet Adopted
+Recently Adopted Accounting Pronouncements

-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+In February 2016, the FASB issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842).
 The underlying principle of ASU 2016-02 is that lessees should recognize the assets and liabilities arising from leases in the statements of financial position.
 The guidance requires a lessee to recognize a liability to make lease payments (the lease liability) and a right-of-use asset representing its right to use the underlying asset for the lease term.
 The recognition, measurement and presentation of expenses and cash flows arising from a lease by a lessee have not significantly changed from previous generally accepted accounting principles.
 There continues to be a differentiation between finance leases and operating leases.
 However, the principal difference from previous guidance is that the lease assets and lease liabilities arising from operating leases should be recognized in the statements of financial position.
-The guidance is currently effective for Y-USA for the year ending December 31, 2022.
-Lessees and lessors are required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
-Y-USA is currently evaluating the impact of adopting this standard.
+YUSA adopted ASU 2016-02 for the year ended December 31, 2022 using the current period adjustment method which impacted the presentation of Y-USA's financial condition and disclosures, but there was no material impact on the results from operations.
+Upon adoption, YUSA recorded a right-of-use asset of \$9,850 and lease liability of \$20,763.

-In September 2020, the FASB issued ASU No. 2020-07, Presentation and Disclosure by Notfor-Profit Entities for Contributed Nonfinancial Assets, to increase the transparency of contributed nonfinancial assets through enhancements to presentation and disclosure.
+In September 2020, the FASB issued ASU 2020-07, Presentation and Disclosure by Not-for-Profit Entities for Contributed Nonfinancial Assets, to increase the transparency of contributed nonfinancial assets through enhancements to presentation and disclosure.
 The guidance requires contributed nonfinancial assets to be presented as a separate line item on the statement of activities, apart from cash and other financial asset contributions.
 The guidance also requires disclosure of the types of contributed nonfinancial assets and, for each category, information about whether the assets were monetized or utilized, a description of the policies to monetize or utilize such assets, a description of donor-imposed restrictions associated with the contributions, and a description of the valuation techniques and principal market used to arrive at a fair value measure at initial recognition.
-The guidance will be effective for Y-USA for the year ending December 31, 2022.
 Organizations are required to apply the guidance on a retrospective basis.
-Y-USA is currently evaluating the impact of adopting this standard.
+YUSA adopted ASU 2020-07 for the year ended December 31, 2022.